 If you’ve blogged for any amount of time, you’ve probably experienced blogging burnout.
-This is a condition that occurs after working so hard on your blog that you literally can’t work for a single second longer.

-We are excited to work on a new project or we’ve set an ambitious goal for ourselves, and suddenly we find ourselves unable to even think about our blogs without feeling completely overwhelmed and burnt-out.
+We are often excited to work on a new project or we’ve set an ambitious goal for ourselves, and suddenly we find ourselves unable to even think about our blogs without feeling completely overwhelmed and burnt-out.

 If you are in the midst of blogging burnout right now, take heart because I am going to give you 5 tips to overcome the misery of feeling burnt-out and get you back on your way to joyfully helping others.